cs160-berkeley/prog-02-represent-anthony-lai/README.md

 ## Acknowledgments

-Shoutout to android docs for providing like 50% of the code that actually makes things runs behind the scenes.
+ * Shoutout to android docs for providing like 50% of the code that actually makes things runs behind the scenes.
+ * Also shoutout to catnip for the phone / watch communication